 If you have any questions about anything located on this site, feel free to use the contact us button at the top of each page.

-NEW Supreme Court Will Not Reargue Act 13 Decision
+Supreme Court Will Not Reargue Act 13 Decision

 The Pennsylvania Supreme Court has denied a request from Governor Tom Corbett’s administration to reargue the Act 13 case concerning the state’s oil and natural gas drilling law.
 The court voted 5-1 on Friday, Feb.
 21 to deny a request made by the state Department of Environmental Protection and Public Utility Commission, which argued that more evidence should be considered by the court.